coq/coq/doc/sphinx/proof-engine/proof-handling.rst

 .. _ShowUniverses:

-.. cmdv:: Show Universes.
+.. cmdv:: Show Universes

 It displays the set of all universe constraints and its normalized form at the current stage of the proof, useful for debugging universe inconsistencies.

-.. cmd:: Guarded.
+.. cmd:: Guarded

 Some tactics (e.g. :tacn:`refine`) allow to build proofs using fixpoint or co-fixpoint constructions.
 Due to the incremental nature